regen-network/regen-web/README.md

 - `web-storybook`: [Storybook](https://storybook.js.org/) config
 - `web-auth`: React application used for Auth0 Custom Universal Login

-[Lerna](https://github.com/lerna/lerna) is also used to make release.
+[Lerna](https://github.com/lerna/lerna) is also used to bump packages versions and push new releases.

 ### Prerequisites